 The world is a beautifully diverse place.
 Children’s books that celebrate diversity and different cultures can help your child recognize that every person they encounter is unique—and that’s a beautiful thing!
 The more open-minded your child is, the more accepting they’ll be toward others and the more appreciative they will feel about their own culture and heritage.

-Here at Sol Book Box, we take great pride in delivering Spanish and bilingual children’s books that we consider to be truly exceptional—books that meet our high standards and check all of the above boxes.
-Our monthly selections cover topics such as inclusivity, multi-cultural representation, and eco-consciousness.
-They’re well-written, beautifully illustrated, and perfect for parents who want to raise a bilingual child.
-Best of all, you can buy books individually or subscribe to one of our monthly book boxes.
-No matter your preference, you can rest assured that our selection has been carefully curated, reviewed, and approved by not only our team, but also many happy young readers.
+At Sol Book Box, we take great pride in uncovering Spanish and bilingual children’s books that we consider to be truly exceptional—books that meet our ultra high standards and check all of the above boxes.
+They’re thoughtfully-written, beautifully illustrated, and we strive to share only those that are perfect for parents who want to raise a worldly, curious, empathetic child.

-May you find many great children’s books that take your child on one magical journey after another and may your child’s bookshelf be populated with books they’re thrilled to own.
+Whether you're a Sol Book Box subscriber or not, may you find many great children’s books that take your child on one magical journey after another, and may your child’s bookshelf be populated with books they’re thrilled to own!